lux0rdev/computer-systems/02_information_representation_and_manipulation.md

 Figure 2.30 demonstrates how adding the appropriate bias before performing the arithmetic right shift causes the result to be correctly rounded.

 We now see that division by a power of 2 can be implemented using logical or arithmetic right shifts.
 This is precisely the reason the two types of right shifts are available on most machines.
 Unfortunately, this approach does not generalize to division by arbitrary constants.
-Unlike multiplication, we cannot express division by arbitrary constants _K_ (i)n terms of division by powers of 2.
+Unlike multiplication, we cannot express division by arbitrary constants _K_  in terms of division by powers of 2.

 <!-- TOC --><a name="238-final-thought-on-integer-arithmetic"></a>
 ### 2.3.8 Final Thought on Integer Arithmetic